cardflash/cardflash-monorepo/README.md

 ![Screenshot of a collections page with a dropzone for PDF files](https://github.com/cardflash/cardflash-monorepo/assets/20766652/a8e053e1-e91c-462c-99a3-ddcca24c459a)

 ### Creating Flashcards
-1. Navigate to the document you want to create cards for
+1. Navigate to the document you wish to create cards for
 2. Select content from the PDF Viewer to add them to a flashcard
    - For text, simply select the text in the PDF viewer.
 After a small delay, options to add this text will appear to the right of the selection.
         - ![Screenshot of an active text selection](https://github.com/cardflash/cardflash-monorepo/assets/20766652/f8669517-3a74-4365-a169-ab59b7dd9a87)
    - For an image area, first toggle area selection mode using the button on the bottom.
-The PDF viewer will become darker and you can click and drag anywhere on the PDF viewer to select an area.
+The PDF viewer will become darker, and you can click and drag anywhere on the PDF viewer to select an area.
        - ![Screenshot of an active area selection](https://github.com/cardflash/cardflash-monorepo/assets/20766652/d50ed317-a858-4f27-8557-1f2c7fbc7e44)
-3. When a selection is active, you can toggle between adding it the front or back of the flashcard using the button in the middle.
+3. When a selection is active, you can toggle between adding it to the front or back of the flashcard using the button in the middle.
 The top button with a `+` will add the selection to the current flashcard.
 4. You can edit the flashcard manually in the `Cards` or `Combined` view (selectable on the top).

 ## Contribution & Tech Stack